Whether it's for Cinco de Mayo, game day, or your next Tex-Mex-inspired dinner, this DIY nacho bar is just what the doctor ordered.

 Chips, Chips, More Chips!

-If you have time and you're feeling adventurous, trying baking your own tortilla chips:Continue to 5 of 8 below.
+If you have time and you're feeling adventurous, trying baking your own tortilla chips.
+If you're watching your calories you can still enjoy the fun by making low-calorie tortilla chips.

 - 1 can of Rotel tomatoes and chiles

-Combine the cheese and Rotel in the fondue or crock pot (or a bowl in the microwave) and heat on low until completely melted and combined.
+Combine the cheese and Rotel in the fondue or slow cooker (or a bowl in the microwave) and heat on low until completely melted and combined.

 Variety of Proteins

 It's important to offer a variety of proteins, both meat-based and vegetarian, in order to please all of your guests.
 These are the recipes you will need to make ahead of time.
-Then, on the day of the party, place them in small crockpots, chaffing dishes, or fondue pots to keep them hot.
-You can also use canned and pre-seasoned beans to save time!Continue to 7 of 8 below.
+Then, on the day of the party, place them in small crock pots, chaffing dishes, or fondue pots to keep them hot.
+You can also use canned and preseasoned beans to save time.

 Lots of Toppings